-♦ High School Equivalency (HSE)
+♦ High School Equivalency (HSE) (Formerly known as GED)

 The High School Equivalency Diploma program is designed for persons preparing to take the HSE tests to qualify for a state-issued High School Diploma Equivalency.
 Individualized study in the areas of reading, science, social studies, writing, and math precedes a pre-test in each area to determine readiness for taking the HSE test battery.
 Graduates may participate in the annual graduation in May.